Are you prepared for unexpected emergencies?

 Basic outdoor survival equipment

-is frequently carried by hunters, and is perfect for your Go bag in a disaster survival situation.
+is frequently carried by hunters, and is perfect for your Bug Out bag in a disaster survival situation.

 General survival preparedness rule #1 - if possible buy a cabin away from urban areas where survival will be easier!